psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 If you are using Binder, everything has been prepared for you.

-## Introduction
+## Objective

 In this lesson we will gradually build up a dataset, discovering version control and basic datalad concepts in the process.
-We will use images and simple text files as example data.
+Our example dataset will contain photos and simple text files.

 ## How to use DataLad